SGI Onyx

-SGI Onyx is a series of visualization systems designed and manufactured by SGI, introduced in 1993 and offered in two models, deskside and rackmount, codenamed Eveready and Terminator respectively.
-The Onyx's basic system architecture is based on the SGI Challenge servers, but with graphics hardware.
+Onyx is a series of visualization systems designed and manufactured by SGI, introduced in 1993 and offered in two models, deskside and rackmount, codenamed Eveready and Terminator respectively.
+Onyx's basic system architecture is based on the SGI Challenge servers, but with graphics hardware.

-The Onyx was employed in early 1995 for development kits used to produce software for the Nintendo 64 and, because the technology was so new, the Onyx was noted as the major factor for the impressively high price of – for such kits.
+Onyx was used for one of the first television broadcasts of real-time 3D computer graphics, in the 1994 US national elections.
+Onyx was the basis of development of Nintendo 64 hardware and games, launched in 1996.

-The Onyx was succeeded by the Onyx2 in 1996 and was discontinued on March 31, 1999.
+Onyx was succeeded by the Onyx2 in 1996 and was discontinued on March 31, 1999.

 CPU

 The deskside variant can accept one CPU board, and the rackmount variant can take up to six CPU boards.
 Both models were launched with the IP19 CPU board with one, two, or four MIPS R4400 CPUs, initially with 100 and 150 MHz options and later increased to 200 and 250 MHz.
 Later, the IP21 CPU board was introduced, with one or two R8000 microprocessors at 75 or 90 MHz; machines with this board were referred to as POWER Onyx.
 Finally, SGI introduced the IP25 board with one, two, or four R10000 CPUs at 195 MHz.